Nixteridakis/Theater-Booking-System/README.md

 The project was initially made to read/write from a local MongoDB document(MongoDB Way folder) but at a later time I have recreated it so that it reads from a local JSON file (JSON way folder).
 Hence anyone can load and view at in their machine without having to preload any classes in a MongoDB document.

+Ava tests are included for unit and end-to-end.

 ## MongoDB way  <br />
 ————————<br />